Pod is the smallest concept we have in Kubernetes and it is not represented by a single container. Pods consist of one or more containers.

-Namespaces isolates pods to separate workloads from each other and it gives you the capability of setting up resource constrainsts on it.
-It could fit with environment segregation.
+Namespaces isolate pods to separate workloads from each other and to give you the capability of setting up resource constrainsts.
+You can map namespaces to the different application environments you might consider.

 Discover Kubernetes namespaces